 When lower levels of energy are used, the diode will have an antibacterial effect instead of a cutting effect.
 This light energy can be used to eliminate harmful bacteria or reduce pain.

 Lasers can be used for a variety of treatments.
-Since our office has different wavelengths of lasers, there are very few things we cannot use a laser to do.
+Since our office has a variety of different lasers, there are very few things we cannot use a laser to do.
 Below is a list of the most common procedures we use our lasers for.
 Many of these procedures can be performed without numbing you with a needle.
-Most of these procedures are explained in the “Our Services” section on our website.

 - Fillings of all sizes